wtbu-radio/WTBU-Site/_posts/2018-06-12-preview-montebello-rockfest-pt-2.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Danya Trommer
-  first_name: Olivia
+  first_name: Danya
-  last_name: Gehrke
+  last_name: Trommer
 image:
   src: /assets/rockfest18_afficheWEB_FINAL_en-773x1024.jpg
   alt: post lead image
 ---
 Montebello Rockfest is quickly approaching.
 Labeled as “Canada’s Largest Rock Festival,” the 13th edition of the festival brings an astounding lineup.

 While many may know the headliners of the festival, monumental bands such as Weezer and Prophets of Rage, the smaller supporting acts also bring immense talent.